xmoezzz/eluna/README.md

 ### Current library scope:

-- PSB parsing with MDF/LZ4 normalization and optional Emote key decryption.
-The canonical Emote key state is `0x075BCD15, 0x159A55E5, 0x1F123BB5, key, 0, 0`; only `key` varies for normal use. `psb_extract` also has a multi-threaded `--bruteforce-key` mode for this single DWORD.
+- PSB parsing with MDF/LZ4 normalization and optional PSB key decryption.
+The canonical PSB key state is `0x075BCD15, 0x159A55E5, 0x1F123BB5, key, 0, 0`; only `key` varies for normal use. `psb_extract` also has a multi-threaded `--bruteforce-key` mode for this single DWORD.
 - PSB resource extraction.
 - D3D9-compatible Emote vertex layout and triangle-strip helpers.
 - Emote schema/runtime extraction for `source`, `texture`, `icon`, `object`, `motion`, `layer`, `frameList`, `timelineControl`, controller metadata, and drawFrameInfo.